SAP-samples/teched2023-AD266/exercises/ex3/README.md

 [cds] - updated ./package.json
 ```

-The command will copy the service definition file to the [`srv/external`]((../../srv/external)) folder of your project and convert it to CAP’s format CDS, which will be placed there as well (`srv/external/Goal.cds`).
+The command will copy the service definition file to the [`srv/external`](../../srv/external) folder of your project and convert it to CAP’s CDS format, which will be placed there as well (`srv/external/Goal.cds`).

-Additionally, the remote service will be registered as requirement in the `package.json` file:
+Additionally, the remote service will be registered as a requirement in the `package.json` file:

 ```json
 {